canuckistani/mockups/index.md

 Most people won't need to do this regularly.

 There will be a 'lang' command that allows you to change between languages.
-Initially the only options will be javascript and command, but we can add coffee, etc.
+Initially the only options will be 'javascript' and 'command', but we can add 'coffee', etc.

 Also in javascript mode, you can access commands by prefixing with a ':'.